 argument as follows:

-The output is not shown here because it closely resembles the previous example, where the gradient was not specified and thus a finite-difference approximation was employed.
-However, in scenarios involving higher dimensions, utilizing the analytical gradient can notably improve both the speed and stability of the process.
+In scenarios involving higher dimensions, utilizing the analytical gradient can notably improve both the speed and stability of the process.
+The analytical Hessian can be utilized analogously.

 Random parameter partitions

-Another version of the AO procedure involves using a new, random
+Another version of the AO process involves using a new, random

 partition of the parameters in every iteration.
 This approach can